 This is not the time for more rules, but rather a time to be gentle and tend to yourself.

 You may have noticed a gentler approach to eating and nutrition lately.
 We’ve covered why we reach for certain sugary/starchy foods when we are stressed or eating with our heads or hearts.
 And have also covered why that happens as a physiological response to the hormone levels in our bodies and how they communicate with the rest of our reactions.
 You may have dove into a more intuitive approach to eating during this time – to become more aware of what we want and that it is okay to have it.
-We may have completely shifted our habits throughout this past month working from home, cooking and substituting as much as possible, and sharing meals at home.
+Or maybe you’ve completely shifted your habits throughout this past month working from home, cooking and substituting as much as possible, and sharing meals at home.
 And what you are eating these days is likely not normal for you right now at all.
 But nothing about this is normal, is it?

 Now we are going to explore a few key points to Gentle Nutrition and the practice of balancing honoring our desire to eat certain foods right now and honor our desire to prioritize health.
 It’s eating with a health focus, but gently.
 Recognizing that maybe there isn’t a fresh vegetable on every plate, but there is a plant food period and that’s what matters.
 Maybe it’s pantry stable baked apple chips or canned green beans instead of fresh, but it’s something.

-Recognize that our food relationship is impacted by many factors right now.
+Recognize that your food relationship is impacted by many factors right now.

 •The fluctuation between VERY full food stock (to last weeks and avoid grocery shopping often) to gradual empty pantry and feelings of inaccessibility.

 •Proximity to food at this time (work station at kitchen table/home all hours of the day)

 •Baking as an activity which can lead to higher than normal access to sugary foods.

 •Less time for mindful meals (between working from home, activities with kids) may lead to standing and eating, too long of breaks between eating periods and potential to be very hungry.

 •Boredom may lead to eating as “something to do”.